-- Submit high school transcripts or GED to Enrollment Services. - ACT minimum test score of 15 in reading and English, and ACT minimum test score or 17 in Mathematics. - Visit NDSCS and complete orientation (testing, academic advising and scheduling, and registration).
+- Submit high school transcripts or GED to Enrollment Services. - Visit NDSCS and complete orientation (testing, academic advising and scheduling, and registration).

 ADMISSIONS

 Students should contact the NDCS Enrollment Services office (701-671-2173) to receive information on the college, financial aid and housing.
 Students should complete the applications and return them to NDSCS promptly.